Marie-Madeleine Fourcade: Post-war activities

 Fourcade took care of 3,000 resistance agents and survivors, as well as social works and the publication of Mémorial de l'Alliance, dedicated to the resistance group's 429 dead.
 Despite her high profile position in the French resistance, being the leader of the longest-running spy network, Charles de Gaulle did not include her among the 1,038 people he designated resistance heroes (which included only 6 women altogether).
-Strangely, she was not given the Order of the Liberation, though her husband Édouard Méric was.
+She was not given the Order of the Liberation, though her husband Édouard Méric was.

 From 1962, Fourcade chaired the Committee of Resistance Action, as well as the jury of honour of Maurice Papon in 1981.
 She remarried, was a mother of five children, a commander of the Légion d'honneur, vice president of the International Union of Resistance and Deportation from 1960 and the National Association of Medal-holders from 1947, and a member of the LICRA.
 Marie-Madeleine Fourcade was represented at the assembly of the European Communities and in 1982, chaired the Defence of Interests in France and Europe.
 Her last fights were for the end of the Lebanese conflict and the Klaus Barbie lawsuit in Lyon.

 Personal life and death

 Fourcade married young, with the future colonel Édouard Méric.
 They had two children, but the couple became estranged and she would not visit her children for years at a time.
 In 1936, Fourcade met and impressed the former French military intelligence officer Major Georges Loustaunau-Lacau, code name "Navarre".

+During the war, she gave birth to her third child, fathered by Leon Faye.

+In 1946, she officially divorced her first husband and married Hubert Fourcade the following year.
+The couple had one child together in 1949.

 Marie-Madeleine Fourcade died at the age of 80, on 20 July 1989, at the military hospital of Val-de-Grâce; the government and the few survivors of the resistance group paid an exceptional homage to her on 26 July at the time of her funeral in the Église Saint-Louis des Invalides, the first woman to have her funeral there, and her burial in the Cimetière du Père-Lachaise in Paris.

 The Rue Marie Madeleine Fourcade in Lyon was named in her honour, as are streets in Montreuil-Juigné, Joué-lès-Tours, and Malville.